 - Countersink the nails and fill with wood filler.

 - Once the filler dries, sand, prime and paint the trim.

-- Now that the trim is adhered, you have the dimensions for your mirror to be cut at either a local glass shop or home improvement store.
-You can also find mirror at places like Habitat for Humanity or Craigslist that can be cut down for you.
+- Now that the trim has adhered, you have the dimensions for your mirror to be cut at either a local glass shop or home improvement store.
+You can also find a mirror at places like Habitat for Humanity or Craigslist that can be cut down for you.

 - Make sure the glass cutter sands down the sharp edges and supplies you with clear plastic furniture protectors to keep the mirror from sticking to your furniture.

 Thank goodness for generous relatives and for wishes that don’t come true!